-(C) An order assessing an administrative penalty, shall be served upon the operator, owner or appropriate representative through United States Postal Service certified mail, return receipt requested, a private courier or messenger service which provides verification of delivery or by hand delivery to the operator's or owner's residence or place of business.
-An order assessing an administrative penalty shall be considered served if verified receipt is made by the operator's or owner's appropriate representative.
-A refusal to accept, or a rejection of certified mail, private courier or messenger service delivery or by hand delivery of an order assessing an administrative penalty constitutes service of the order.

-(D) The program may, at any time, withdraw, without prejudice, any administrative order.
-(E) An order assessing an administrative penalty shall describe the nature of the violation(s), the amount of the administrative penalty being assessed and the basis of the penalty calculation.
+- (A) The amount of the administrative penalty will be determined according to section (3) of this rule.
+In no event may the total penalty assessed per day of violation exceed the statutory maximum specified in section 444.375, RSMo. - (B) An order assessing an administrative penalty shall be served upon the operator, owner, or appropriate representative through United States Postal Service certified mail, return receipt requested, a private courier or messenger service which provides verification of delivery, or by hand delivery to the operator's or owner's residence or place of business.
+An order assessing an administrative penalty shall be considered as appropriately served if verified receipt is made by the operator's or owner's appropriate representative.
+A refusal to accept, or a rejection of certified mail, private courier or messenger service delivery, or by hand delivery of an order assessing an administrative penalty constitutes service of the order. - (C) The department may at any time withdraw without prejudice any administrative penalty order. - (D) An order assessing an administrative penalty shall describe the nature of the violation(s), the amount of the administrative penalty being assessed, and the basis of the penalty calculation. - (2) Definitions. - (A) Definitions for key words used in this rule may be found in 10 CSR 45-10.012. - (B) Additional definitions specific to this rule are as follows: - 1.
+Economic benefit-Any monetary gain which accrues to a violator as a result of noncompliance; - 2.
+Gravity-based assessment-The degree of seriousness of a violation taking into consideration the risk to human health and the environment posed by the violation and considering the extent of deviation from sections 444.350-444.380, RSMo; - 3.
+Multiple violation penalty-The sum

-(2) Definitions.

-(A) Definitions for key words used in this rule may be found at 260.360, RSMo, and 10 CSR 25-3.260(2).

-(B) Additional definitions specific to this rule are as follows: